derekcorreia/SI-Snitch/README.md

-# SISnitch
+# SI Snitch

-SISnitch is a debugging tool for reading claims passed to Sitecore from Sitecore Identity, after transformation of those claims from Sitecore Identity.
+SI Snitch is a debugging tool for reading claims passed to Sitecore from Sitecore Identity, after transformation of those claims from Sitecore Identity.
 It can be helpful in:

 * Identifying claims that Sitecore is getting, and in what format
 * Ensuring group transformations in Sitecore Identity are being processed properly

-Since SISnitch passes all claims into the log file of the system, it's *highly recommended* that this only be used in development environments.
+Since SI Snitch dumps all claims into the log file of the system, it's *highly recommended* that this only be used in development environments.
 Use at your own risk!

 ## Usage

-* Build SISnitch
+* Build SI Snitch
 * Deploy assembly to /bin
 * Deploy configuration to App_Config/Environment
 * View claims in log files.